stfc/cloud-deployed-apps/docs/apps/storage.md

 See our Docs on [using Manila on Kubernetes](https://stfc.atlassian.net/wiki/spaces/SC/pages/117375031/Manila+on+Kubernetes)

-## Prerequisites
+## Pre-requisites

-Make sure that the project your cluster is built on is permitted to create shares and has spare share instances and share storage capacity - if not, raise a ticket to cloud-support.stfc.ac.uk
+Make sure that the project your cluster is built on is permitted to create shares and has spare share instances and share storage capacity - if not, raise a ticket to cloud-support@stfc.ac.uk

  ## Deployment